lubeda/EsphoMaTrix/README.md

 Service **indicator_on**

-Display a colored corner on all screen and the clock.
+Display a colored corner on all screens and the clock.
 You can define the color by parameter.

 parameters:
 - ```r``` red in 0..255